mtorpey/wooden-ships/3-advanced.md

         with the number of guns firing on the range table.
 The number in parenthesis determines which Hit Table is to be used.
     b.
-Stern Rake: A bonus of +1 is added to a rake any time it is fired at a ship\'s stern.
+Stern Rake: A bonus of +1 is added to a rake any time it is fired at a ship's stern.
 2. Hit Tables
     a.
 The number of hit tables has been increased by two to Hit Table No. 10 in both the hull and rigging sections.
-If a firing ship\'s Hit Table has been modified to a value greater than ten, resolve the attack as separate die rolls.
+If a firing ship's Hit Table has been modified to a value greater than ten, resolve the attack as separate die rolls.
 Each die roll must be made on the highest table possible.
 (Example: The greatest modification for a firing ship is 20.
 This would allow the ship